qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

   * **The PLANT Command**<br/>
 EXAMPLE USE: *PLANT (0,0) rose*<br/>
 If the PLANT command is read, it should be followed by plot coordinates and the type of Plant to be planted.
-Use this type to plant the correct subclass of plant into the garden at the coordinates read.
+Use this type to plant the correct subclass of plant into the garden at given plot coordinates.
+The plot coordinates are given as row and column.
+Both rows and columns start at 0.
+Rows go down the screen, and columns go across the screen.
+Each plot will itself contain 5 cells (represented as characters).
+There is a restriction that the number of cells across should be less than or equal to 80, therefore the most plot columns allowed is 80/5 or 16.

   * **The PRINT Command**<br/>
 EXAMPLE USE: *PRINT*<br/>